jduanen/bnn/README.md

 ### One Wire Digital Temperature Sensor - DS18B20

-Looking at flat side, leads down, from left to right: GND, Data, VCC Data needs to be be pulled up to VCC with 4.7K ohm resistor
+Looking at flat side, leads down, from left to right: GND, Data, VCC.

+Data needs to be be pulled up to VCC with 4.7K ohm resistor.

 Pin assignments: